The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 3. Plays nicely with actives.
 Tolerates retinoids, AHAs, and BHAs.
 If you're on a retinoid, see my full tretinoin moisturizer guide.

-4. Accessible + affordable.
+4. Accessible and affordable.
 Everything here is easy to find at a drugstore, Ulta, or on Amazon, and most are under $25.

 Best Overall